-The St. Joseph’s Healthcare System Acute Rehabilitation Unit, located at St. Joseph’s Wayne Hospital is the only rehabilitation facility of its kind in Passaic County.
+The St. Joseph’s Health Acute Rehabilitation Unit, located at St. Joseph’s Wayne Medical Center is the only rehabilitation facility of its kind in Passaic County.
 Located in a hospital setting, it offers comprehensive rehabilitative services for people in need of intensive medical rehabilitation.
 An interdisciplinary team of healthcare professionals, experienced in caring for these patients, work with both the patient and family to develop a plan of care that meets each individual’s needs for a safe return to their community.

 Patients served on the Acute Rehabilitation Unit include adults with the following diagnoses:

 - Neurologic Disorders, including: Multiple Sclerosis, Polyneuropathy, Muscular Dystrophy and Parkinson’s Disease

 Environment of Care

 The 20-bed Acute Rehabilitation Unit (ARU) consists of four private rooms and eight semi-private rooms, specifically designed to accommodate the special needs of our patients.
 The 14,000 square-foot facility also includes a consultation and evaluation room, spacious dining and patient activity rooms, physical/occupational therapy gym, as well, as space designed for family meetings and conferences.
 Every room of the ARU, located on the 7th floor of St. Joseph’s Wayne Medical Center, a member of a comprehensive award winning Healthcare System, offers restful breathtaking views of the beautiful Wayne campus.

 Because the program is hospital-based, patients of the ARU have fast, convenient access to a number of additional services including: immediate emergency intervention if necessary, radiology, laboratory, and diagnostic services.
 The location and size of the ARU, in comparison to most other rehabilitation units, ensures patients can receive immediate, appropriate treatment and individualized care.